louis6321/yt-player/README.md

 2. Paste a YouTube playlist URL
 3. Configure options (loop, shuffle, heartbeat)
 4. Click **Generate** to get a player URL
-5. Open the player URL in a browser — it will play continuously
+5. Open the player URL in a browser — it will play continuously (it is recommended to be logged into a YouTube account with an active YouTube Premium subsription, and ensure any browser protections for cross-site cookie usage are disabled on the page)

 ## How It Works